 - Zone 3: (up to 1 mile, 2 miles walking total) Drive via Yellow Gap road to Barnett Branch trailhead, return via southern sect of Pink Beds loop trail.

 - Zone 4: Forest Festival Trail, 1.3 miles total.
-A loop trail that is wheelchair accessible and also ideal for young children who are participating.
+This zone will be self-guided.
+A loop trail that is wheelchair accessible and also ideal for our younger participants.

 what to Bring: